 Resource 1

-Are you removing customer burden, or managing it?
+Are you removing customer burden, or just managing it?

 Pull up any step in your implementation process.
 Run it through these questions.